deanturpin/thelaststraw/readme.md

 ![](images/waitrose_free_coffee.jpg)

 Quite a nice illustration of the craziness of packaging!
 The same mushrooms appear to be cheaper if you put them in a paper bag yourself.
+The paper bags can of course also be used instead of the plastic and gel panel bags found through the store.

 ![](images/waitrose_mushrooms.jpg)